About Rabbie's Edinburgh City Tour:

 - 2 Hours.

 Rabbie's City Tour | What Will You See?

-Assuming you begin Rabbie's City Tour at Waverley Bridge, your journey will start with a trip down Princess Street - past the luscious Princess Street Gardens and Scott Monument.
-Turning left up Lothian Road, you'll meet with a chance to hop-off and explore Edinburgh’s West End.
-Those who stick with the tour will circle around the back of Edinburgh Castle and emerge at the western end of the Grassmarket.
+Rabbie's City Tour of Edinburgh begins on Waterloo Place across from Howie's Restaurant.
+From here you'll proceed down Princes Street past the luscious Princess Street Gardens and Scott Monument.
+Continuing up Lothian Road, you'll circle around the back of Edinburgh Castle and emerge at the western end of the Grassmarket.

-The Grassmarket is a historic square, once synonymous with cattle drives and public executions.
-Today it's a peaceful (if fairly busy) location packed with restaurants, cafes and small shops.
-Hop-off here if you'd like to grab a bite to eat or do a bit of souvenir shopping.
-Sticking with the Rabbie's coach takes you on a brief loop around Edinburgh’s university district, followed by a stop at the Lawnmarket.
+The Grassmarket is a historic square once synonymous with cattle drives and public executions.
+Today it's a peaceful (if fairly busy) locale packed with restaurants, cafes and small shops.
+Visit here later in the day if you'd like to grab a bite to eat or do a bit of souvenir shopping.

 Moving on up Candlemaker Row you'll pass Edinburgh's most famous non-human resident, Greyfriars Bobby, before doing a loop of the city's university district.
 A major highlight on this portion of the tour is The Elephant House Cafe, where JK Rowling famously wrote early drafts of the first Harry Potter books.
 Proceeding up the remainder of George IV Bridge the coach emerges onto Lawnmarket - the upper western portion of the Royal Mile.